barronbytes/Learning-to-Code/Data-Science/Summary-Statistics/README.md

 * main.py file inside src folder: Run program from GUI or terminal with `python3 main.py` command.
 * main.sh file at root folder: Run program from terminal with `bash main.sh` command.

-**Important:** You will notice that each time the program runs, the <u>images folder</u> is cleared and then repopulated with new files based upon the selected data file for analysis.
+**Important:** You will notice that each time the program runs, the images folder is cleared and then repopulated with new files based upon the selected data file for analysis.

 ### Running Test Files